nush16/T3A2-A/readme.md

 ## Description

-The objective of this project is to create an online doctor appointment application for a general practitioner center in regional NSW.
-The app will cater to the need for  of both doctors and administrative staff of the general practitioner center, boosting efficiency and enhancing the user experience.
-Doctors can manage schedules, access patient information, and improve patient care.
-Administrative staff can efficiently manage appointments and clinic operations.
-The application will prioritize data security and privacy.
-By creating this comprehensive app, the clinic aims to bring convenience, efficiency, and satisfaction to healthcare providers and patients, embracing technology for optimized healthcare delivery.
+The objective of this project is to create an online appointment scheduling application specifically designed for clinic management at a general practitioner center in regional NSW.
+The app will cater to the needs of doctors and administrative staff, focusing on streamlining appointment scheduling and management processes.
+With this application, doctors will have the ability to efficiently manage their schedules and access appointment information, enabling them to optimize their time and improve clinic operations.
+Administrative staff will be empowered to handle appointment bookings, cancellations, and rescheduling effectively, ensuring smooth clinic operations.
+The application will prioritize data security and privacy to safeguard patient information.
+By developing this specialized app, the clinic aims to bring convenience, efficiency, and satisfaction to streamline appointment scheduling processes for the staff.

 ## Purpose